There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 This is different from wildlife signs in other countries, which might show kangaroos, moose, or other animals.

-Bilingual signs In Wales, nearly all road signs appear in both Welsh and English.
+In Wales, nearly all road signs appear in both Welsh and English.
 The Welsh text is usually shown first, so "Araf" means "Slow" and you might see "Dim parcio / No parking" on restriction signs.

 Some parts of Scotland display signs in English and Scottish Gaelic.
 This helps preserve local languages and culture.

-Color and design variations UK signs follow European conventions generally, but with some differences.
+UK signs follow European conventions generally, but with some differences.
 For example, motorway signs are blue in the UK (like most of Europe), but primary routes use green rather than the yellow or white you might see elsewhere.

-Preparing for Your UK Theory Test
+Preparing for your UK theory test

 The government also publishes "Know Your Traffic Signs," a comprehensive guide that explains road signs and what they mean in the UK.
 This official guide is particularly helpful for the theory test.